Serechops/Serechops-Stash/plugins/bulkImportPerformers/README.md

 1. Run the Task `Bulk Import Performers` after adding their names to the `performers.txt`

+`Note:` for any new additions to the list, you will have to `Reload Plugins` for the script to see the updated list.

 ## Example

 Here is an example of what the `performers.txt` file should look like: